cits5501/cits5501.github.io/src/faq.md

 software development industry, so you might as well get familiar with it.

+You will be using [GitHub](https://github.com/) for the project.
+GitHub is a very widely used web-based service for hosting Git repositories.
+A workshop on the basics of using GitHub  for group-based software development will be held in the [week 5 lecture](https://cits5501.arranstewart.io/schedule/).

 MIT University provides an [introduction to Git][mit-git] and an explanation of why you should use a version-control system.